jiamingz42/JobBoardScrape/README.md

 - "pageNum=" can be used to the specify the page num of the search result.
 Note that Linkedin only make the first 40 pages avaialble to normal user.

 ## location

+Location information scraped from the source website are usually not in a standard format.
+For example, "Chicago, IL" or "The Greater Chicago Area" refer to the same area but are typed in different format.
+The purpose of the location.py is to standardize the location into (State, County, City) format using Google geocoded service.